ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 Permissions can be assigned to an individual user with [these steps.](#configuring-global-permissions-for-existing-individual-users)

-As of Rancher v2.4.0, you can [assign a role to everyone in the group at the same time](#configuring-global-permissions-for-groups) if the external authentication provider supports groups.
+You can [assign a role to everyone in the group at the same time](#configuring-global-permissions-for-groups) if the external authentication provider supports groups.

 # Custom Global Permissions